Take the Next Step

 On this page:

-In alignment with the Diversity, Equity, and Inclusion Grant awarded to the School of Fine and Performing Arts in 2022, the music festival Silver Melted into Sound again calls for compositions designed to increase repertoire written by underrepresented composers, including people of color, women and other marginalized genders, or persons with a disability and/or draw attention to leading minority poet, Paul Laurence Dunbar.
+In alignment with the Diversity, Equity, and Inclusion Grant awarded to the School of Fine and Performing Arts in 2022, the music festival Silver Melted into Sound again calls for compositions designed to increase repertoire written by underrepresented composers, including people of color, women and other marginalized genders, or persons with a disability and/or draw attention to minority poet Julia de Burgos.

 The composition must be written for one of the following ensembles and at the performance level of a high school, Grade 3 ensemble:

-The composition must be inspired by the poetry of Paul Laurence Dunbar.
+The composition must be inspired by the poetry of Julia de Burgos.

 The University Symphony Orchestra and the Chamber Orchestra perform on Concerto-Aria Night Concert every spring semester.
 The audition for the selection of winners is held early in the semester, at which off-campus judges are invited to adjudicate the event.
 Winners of the audition will have the opportunity of performing with one of the orchestras depending on the instrumentation of the work chosen.